The 7 Best Acupressure Mats for Back Pain and Relaxation

 Best for Stress and Sleep

 WTHN brings a modern wellness aesthetic to acupressure while maintaining clinical efficacy.
 The mat features gentle, raised lotus-shaped points made from non-toxic HIPS plastic, set into a linen and cotton blend cover.
 The interior uses a dense coconut fiber base rather than foam, measuring a generous 29 by 17 inches.
 This combination of coconut core and slightly blunted spikes creates a very even, grounding pressure that we found highly conducive to parasympathetic nervous system activation.
-Testers who used this mat 20 minutes before bed reported faster sleep onset and reduced nighttime anxiety.
+After 6 weeks of daily use, testers who lay on this mat 20 minutes before bed reported faster sleep onset and reduced nighttime anxiety.

 7. Shakti Mat Premium